 Taking garlic regularly can help prevent many chronic health conditions.
 Studies show garlic is a natural antibacterial and antifungal.
 It helps with lowering cholesterol naturally and simultaneously acts as a blood thinner.
 It boosts immunity due to its antioxidant properties and research has shown it prevents both cancer and cardiovascular disease.
+It can even treat gastritis.
 Perhaps one of the most promising actions of this natural “wonder drug” is its ability to lower blood pressure.
 But contrary to its pharmaceutical counterparts, garlic can accomplish all of these health benefits without the plethora of side effects!

 Garlic contains allicin, one of the most beneficial high blood pressure remedies.
 A study conducted by researchers from the Russian Academy of Medical Sciences investigated the effects of time-released garlic powder tablets on men with mild to moderate high blood pressure.
 The research showed that taking a 600 mg time-released garlic tablet decreased blood pressure levels.

 How does garlic fight high blood pressure symptoms?

 As the body increases production of an enzyme called angiotensin I-converting enzyme, or ”ACE”, blood pressure increases.
 Pharmaceutical drugs called ACE inhibitors work by blocking the formation of this enzyme, but they have multiple side effects.
 (Read 3 Ace Inhibitor Side Effects to Be Aware Of,.)
 Garlic contains gamma-glutamylcysteine, a natural ACE inhibitor.
 This chemical, in combination with the high allicin content, give garlic its ability to dilate arteries, thereby lowering blood pressure.